-Giardiasis is a common intestinal infection that is found around the world.
+Giardiasis is a common infection of the intestines.
+It is found all around the world.

 |Copyright © Nucleus Medical Media, Inc.|

 Giardiasis is caused by a parasite.
 It can easily pass into humans after:

 - Eating food or drinking water that has parasite

 - Swimming in water that has the parasite

 - Contact with a person's hands contaminated by human or animal stool

 Giardiasis is more common in places with poor water or sewage treatment.
 Asia and South America have the highest infection rates.
 Risk is also higher for people who:

 - Live in crowded places with poor sanitation